Sharon-B/Recipe-Box/TESTING.md

 * User must enter their password of between 5 - 15 characters.

+* Checks if username exists and that the password matches that in the database.

 * If user enters an invalid username or an incorrect username/password combination a 'Incorrect Username/Password' message displays.

 ### Log In Button: